Table of Contents

 4. Study Effectively

-To study effectively, you must list down all of the topics under each subject you struggle with the most and tackle them first.
+To study effectively for exams, you must list down all of the topics under each subject you struggle with the most and tackle them first.
 Reading through topics you are comfortable with is not of much use as you may not learn anything new.
 If anything, IB was designed for students to get out of their comfort zone and tackle more challenging obstacles.

-Getting the difficult topics out of the way makes it much easier to revise right before the final examinations and you will become more confident with what you know and less stressed overall.
+Getting the difficult topics out of the way makes it much easier to revise right before the final IB Exams and you will become more confident with what you know and less stressed overall.

 Also Read: 7 Tips for Getting an A* in A Levels